-From ‘Console Wars’ to ‘The Tetris Effect,’ 10 books any gamer will love
+The Best Books About Video Games | Digital Trends

 Gamelife by Michael Clune

-Michael Clune fell in love with video games the first time he played little known computer game Suspended when he was seven years old.
+Michael Clune fell in love with video games the first time he played little-known computer game Suspended when he was 7 years old.
 After that, the young introvert jumped into more solo adventures, learning what he would later write as “the things you can’t learn from people.”
-Unlike some of the other entries on this list, Clune’s book revolves around his personal experiences with comparatively lesser known titles, including Elite, Ultima III: Exodus, and Pirates!
+Unlike some of the other entries on this list, Clune’s book revolves around his personal experiences with comparatively lesser-known titles, including Elite, Ultima III: Exodus, and Pirates!
 Clune’s meditation on the games that shaped his understanding of the world provides a considerably deeper look at how the human psyche is influenced, and sometimes even altered, by the games we play.

 Extra Lives: Why Video Games Matter by Tom Bissell